 - Wellness Int'l Network, Ltd. v.
-Sharif, 617 F. App'x 589 (August 4, 2015): Seventh Circuit vacates its previous order and affirms the district court's ruling that the Soad Wattar Trust was merely the Debtor's alter-ego. - November 17, 2015 order from district court dismissing Ragda's appeal of the dismissal of Adversary Proceeding 10-02239 with prejudice. - November 25, 2015 Order: Haifa appears for the first time and requested the Court to vacate the August 5, 2010 Order claiming to be the true owner of the Soad Wattar Trust assets as the Executrix of the estate of Soad Wattar.
-Court denies the motion.
+Sharif, 617 Fed.Appx.
+589 (August 4, 2015): Seventh Circuit vacates its previous order and affirms the district court's ruling that the Soad Wattar Trust was the Debtor's alter-ego. - November 17, 2015 order from the District Court dismissing Ragda's appeal of the dismissal of Adversary Proceeding 10-02239 with prejudice. - November 25, 2015 Order: Haifa appears for the first time and requested the Court to vacate the August 5, 2010 Order claiming to be the true owner of the Soad Wattar Trust assets as the Executrix of the Estate of Soad Wattar.
+This Court denied the motion.
+On appeal the District Court affirmed this Court's November 25, 2015 Order denying Haifa Sharifeh's Motion for An Order Vacating the August 5, 2010 Order.
+2016 WL 5373199 (N.D.
+Ill.
+September 26, 3016).

-Despite no less than ten rulings on the subject, Ragda and Haifa54 still brought the present motions and still attempt to reclaim the Soad Wattar Trust assets.
+Despite no less than ten rulings on the subject, Ragda and Haifa brought these Motions in an attempt to reclaim the Soad Wattar Trust assets.
 The Court has definitively ruled on the subject.
-Both the district court and the Seventh Circuit have affirmed.
+Two District Courts and the Seventh Circuit have affirmed.